MicrosoftDocs/sql-docs/docs/linux/quickstart-install-connect-red-hat.md

 ---
 # required metadata
 title: Get started with SQL Server 2017 on Red Hat Enterprise Linux | Microsoft Docs
-description: Describes how to install SQL Server 2017 RC1 on Red Hat Enterprise Linux.
+description:  This quick start tutorial shows how to install SQL Server 2017 on Red Hat Enterprise Linux and then create and query a database with sqlcmd.
 author: sabotta
 ms.author: carlasab
 manager: craigg